g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_5c758010dd41d74cd31c06572275bf46.png)
 Source: aws.amazon.com

-In the Blue-Green deployment model, two environments are utilized: Blue and Green.
+In this deployment model, two environments are utilized: blue and green.
 Let's illustrate this with an example.
 Assume that version 1 is the current version of the application, while version 1.1 represents the new update.
-Version 1 is designated as the blue environment, while version 1.1 is the green environment.
+Version 1 is designated as the blue environment, while Version 1.1 is the green environment.

 ### The Process of Switching Traffic Between Environments
-As seen in the above image, [load balancers](https://en.wikipedia.org/wiki/Load_balancing_(computing)) and routers are used to move users from the Blue instance to the Green one.
+As seen in the above image, [load balancers](https://en.wikipedia.org/wiki/Load_balancing_(computing)) and routers are used to move users from the blue instance to the green one.
 Load balancers provide instantaneous switching in contrast to [DNS](https://www.cloudflare.com/learning/dns/what-is-dns/) record changes, which may take some time to propagate.
-The load balancer directs fresh traffic to the Green environment by using the same DNS record, enabling smooth user control.
+The load balancer directs fresh traffic to the green environment by using the same DNS record, enabling smooth user control.
 In the event that there are problems with the green instance, this is essential for rapidly rolling users back to version 1 (the blue instance).

-### Deployment and Parallel Running
+### Deployment and parallel running
-The Green instance (version 1.1) runs concurrently with the older version in production after it is judged ready.
-Traffic is seamlessly diverted from the Blue instance to the Green instance via the load balancer.
+The green instance (version 1.1) runs concurrently with the older version in production after it is judged ready.
+Traffic is seamlessly diverted from the blue instance to the green instance via the load balancer.
 As they effortlessly access the updated version of the service or program, the majority of users won't even notice the move.

 ### Monitoring
-Once traffic is routed to the Green instance, smoke tests are carried out by DevOps engineers to make sure the updated version is operating as intended.
-They can find any problems with the new version before they have a significant impact on a large number of users thanks to this crucial stage.
+Once traffic is routed to the green instance, [smoke tests](https://en.m.wikipedia.org/wiki/Smoke_testing_(software)) are carried out by DevOps engineers to make sure the updated version is operating as intended.
+They can find any problems with the new version before they have a significant impact on a large number of users, thanks to this crucial stage.
 It makes sure that everything is functioning as it should in the latest version.

 ## Deployment Process
-In this section we'll dissect the various steps used in the deployment process.
+In this section, we'll dissect the various steps used in the deployment process.
 Blue-green deployment follows a series of steps to roll out updates and changes smoothly:

 ### Step 1: Duplicating Resources
 The first step involves duplicating all resources used by the application in both the blue and green environments.
 This includes duplicating databases, server configurations, and any other components of the application infrastructure.